It’s like a commute time… but for your food.

 What’s transit time?

-Transit time is what we in the nutrition world call the time it takes for ingested food to travel through the body and then be eliminated.
+If it sounds a bit like a shipping term, that’s because it’s not far off… The transit time definition in nutrition is the amount of time it takes for ingested food to travel through the body and be eliminated.
 In layman’s terms: how long it takes for your food to become poop!
 Our digestive tracts are about thirty feet long and include the mouth, esophagus, stomach, and small and large intestines.
 It can take food about 24-72 hours to fully move through our bodies.
 That means something you ate three days ago may just be making its way out of your system today.

+So, what is a short transit time versus a long one?
 Transit time can vary from person to person.
-In fact, even men and women have different transit times.
+In fact, even men and women have different bowel transit times.
 Why?
 Well, women actually have a longer distal colon than men.
 Who knew?!
 For that reason, the average transit time for a woman is 47 hours while men average at 33 hours.
 This discrepancy could explain why women tend to have a higher rate of IBS than men.

 What can impact transit time?